LatencyTDH/dist-sys-notes/README.md

 - **liveness property** - something "good" eventually happens but not sure when.
 E.g. What goes up must come down.
 The node will eventually receive the message.
 - **safety property** - nothing bad happens during the execution

+### Replication
+- The idea of using backup or redundant resources to minimize the impact of a system failure.
+- Types of failures in distributed systems
+	- Independent "fail-stop" computer failures - machine runs normally, but then stops suddenly
+	- Site-wide power failures

+### Consistency

+- Any good distributed system designer will make use of replication to achieve high scalability and fault tolerance.
+But when many reads and writes are happening simultaneously across replicated nodes, how can we be sure that a read query to any of these nodes reflects the result of the most recent write to any one node, especially if it takes some time for the write to complete?
+After a write request completes on a shared piece of data residing on one server node, how can we ensure that the other nodes have the most up-to-date version before a read of this data happens?
+In certain cases, do we even need to reply immediately to a read with the most recent write?
+Would it be acceptable to eventually report the most recent write?
+Herein lies the **consistency** problem.

 ### Gossip Protocols